Restaurant revenue has never been more within reach.

 Starting a catering service

-To launch a successful catering operation, focus on these essential elements:
+To launch a successful catering operation, focus on the following:

 - Corporate gatherings and business meetings